 "...shining and whispering Riesling, of tartness not on top slides beneath the surface of acidity.
 So much length

 ."
 (Score: 89, WineAlign)

-2015 Riesling - Lakeview Vineyard - 21 Days Skin Contact
+2015 Riesling - Lakeview Vineyard - 21 Days Skin Contact - SOLD OUT

 "...gregarious aromatics, it's bleeding delicacy and savoury sapidity breathes freshness.

 " (Score: 91, WineAlign)

 2015 Sauvignon Blanc - Ed Hughes Vineyard - 9 Days Skin Contact - SOLD OUT

 "Brilliant clarity and with skin-deep grace.
 The whole is a snapshot of nothing less than supple integration.